-TTYPEn Keywords The value field for this indexed keyword shall contain a character string , giving the name of field n.
-It is strongly recommended that only letters, digits, and underscore (hexadecimal code 5F), be used in the name. every field of the table be assigned a unique, case-insensitive name with this keyword, and it is recommended that the character string be composed only of upper and lower case letters, digits, the underscore ('-', decimal 95, hexadecimal 5F) and hyphen ('-', decimal 45 or hexadecimal 2D).
-String comparisons with the values of TTYPEn keyword values keywords should not be case sensitive (e.g., 'TIME' and 'Time' should be interpreted as the same name).
-The use of identical names for different fields should be avoided.
+TTYPEn Keywords The value field for this indexed keyword shall contain a character string giving the name of field n.
+It is strongly recommended that every field of the table be assigned a unique, case-insensitive name with this keyword, and it is recommended that the character string be composed only of upper and lower case letters, digits, and the underscore ('', decimal 95, hexadecimal 5F) character.
+Use of other characters is not recommended because it may be difficult to map the column names into variables in some languages (e.g., any hyphens, '' or and hyphen ('+' characters in the name may be confused with mathematical operators)-', decimal 45 or hexadecimal 2D)character.
+String comparisons with the TTYPEn keyword values should not be case sensitive (e.g., 'TIME' and 'Time' should be interpreted as the same name).

-TUNIT Keywords The value field shall contain a character string describing the physical units in which the quantity in field n, after any application of TSCALn and TZEROn, is expressed.
+TUNITn Keywords The value field shall contain a character string describing the physical units in which the quantity in field n, after any application of TSCALn and TZEROn, is expressed.
 Units must follow the prescriptions in §4.3.

-TSCALn Keywords This indexed keyword shall be used, along with the TZEROn keyword, to linearly scale the values in the table when the quantity in field n to transform them into the physical values that they represent using Eq.
-7.1. does not represent a true physical quantity.
-The value field shall contain a floating-point number representing the coefficient of the linear term in the scaling equation Eq.7.1, which must be used to compute the true physical value of the field.
+TSCALn Keywords This indexed keyword shall be used, along with the TZEROn keyword, to linearly scale the values in the table field n to transform them into the physical values that they represent using Eq.
+7.1.
+The value field shall contain a floating-point number representing the coefficient of the linear term in the scaling equation.
 The default value for this keyword is 1.0.
-This keyword must may not be used for A-format fields.
+This keyword must not be used for A-format fields.

-The transformation equation used to compute a true physical value from the quantity in field ${\tt n}$ is where field\value is the value that is actually stored in that table field in the FITS file
+The transformation equation used to compute a true physical value from the quantity in field ${\tt n}$ is where field_value is the value that is actually stored in that table field in the FITS file

+physical_value =

-$$physical_value = TZEROn + TSCALn \times field_value.$$ (7.1)
+$$TZEROn + TSCALn \times field_value$$

+.
+(7.1)

-TZEROn Keywords This indexed keyword shall be used, along with the TSCALn keyword, to linearly scale the values in the table when the quantity in field n to transform them into the physical values that they represent using Eq.
-7.1. does not represent a true physical quantity.
-The value field shall contain a floating-point number representing the physical value corresponding to an array value of zerozero point for the true physical value of field n.
+TZEROn Keywords This indexed keyword shall be used, along with the TSCALn keyword, to linearly scale the values in the table field n to transform them into the physical values that they represent using Eq.
+7.1.
+The value field shall contain a floating-point number representing the physical value corresponding to an array value of zero.
 The default value for this keyword is 0.0.
-This keyword must may not be used for A-format fields.
+This keyword must not be used for A-format fields.

 TNULLn Keywords The value field for this indexed keyword shall contain the character string that represents an undefined value for field n.
-The string is implicitly space blank filled to the width of the field.
+The string is implicitly space filled to the width of the field.

 TDISPn Keywords The value field of this indexed keyword shall contain a character string describing the format recommended for displaying an ASCII text representation of of the contents of field n.
 This keyword overrides the default display format given by the TFORMn keyword.
 If the table value has been scaled, the physical value, derived using Eq.
 7.1, shall be displayed.
 All elements in a field shall be displayed with a single, repeated format.
-Only the format codes in Table 7.4, discussed in §7.3.4, are permitted for encoding.
+Only the format codes in Table 7.4, interpreted as Fortran [17] output formats, and discussed in more detail in discussed in §7.3.4, are permitted for encoding.
 The format codes must be specified in upper case.
 If the Bw.m, Ow.m, and Zw.m formats are not readily available to the reader, the Iw.m display format may be used instead, and if the ENw.d and ESw.d formats are not available, Ew.d may be used.